 Getting your teeth straightened is a major decision, but the rewards can last a lifetime.
 You may have less tooth decay and wear and tear, and feel much better about your smile when your teeth are straight.
 Getting rid of the overbite, underbite, or uneven gaps and spaces can make a big difference in your daily life.

 The brackets and wires of traditional metal braces are visible.
 Everyone knows you have them.
-Clear braces are similar to metal ones, but they are made of hard plastic that is clear.
+Clear braces are similar to metal ones, but they are made of clear hard plastic.
 People may have a hard time noticing you are wearing clear braces until they are close to you.
-Clear aligner trays are even less noticeable.
+Invisalign clear aligner trays are even less noticeable.
 Most people may not ever know you are wearing them at all!

 Traditional metal braces and clear braces are equally effective, especially when it comes to advanced bite correction.
 Treatment can last over a year depending on your smile needs.
-Clear aligners are more often used for general tooth-alignment problems.
+Invisalign is more often used for general tooth alignment problems.
 Treatment with aligners typically lasts less than a year, but that also depends on your unique case.

 Similarly, cleaning your teeth is more difficult with braces.
 You risk having discoloration or decay on your teeth by the end of treatment because the braces make brushing and flossing your teeth difficult.
 You can brush and floss normally with aligners because you remove them for your oral hygiene routine.

 The best way to learn about your orthodontic treatment options is to visit our office for a consultation.
 We’ll be able to recommend a treatment plan that works with your smile and your lifestyle.